parsix/parsix/README.md

 ```
 In this case, execution will be `c -> b -> a`:
 * `c` will run first and execute the next parser even if parsing fails, but that's fine because `b` is also fast
-* `b` will then run, however because this is lazy, it will stop immediately in case of failure.
+* `b` will always run, however because this is lazy, it will stop immediately in case of failure.
 This is nice because our next parse will be quite slow
 * `a` is the last parse to run, it doesn't matter if it's greedy or lazy

 Therefore, in case all parsers fail, we will only collect errors from `c` and `b`.